Here are our Top Ten Tips for selling your Home in Hawaii (in no particular order of importance.)

 After evaluating the price of your home via appraisal, consider listing your property for a little less.
 Brave sellers will find that bidding wars take place between different interested parties that have their hearts set on your Maui home.
 This can be far more advantageous than listing it at the correct value and hoping someone bites.

-When showing your home, make sure all light from the windows are unrestricted, meaning you may need to wash them well, move furniture, and pull back drapes.
+When showing your home, make sure all light from the windows is unrestricted, meaning you may need to wash them well, move furniture, and pull back drapes.
 You may also need to cut back landscaping to get more direct light.
 Make sure that every area of your house is lit up, which may take you being creative with extra lights in areas that you may not need them.

 Landscape and views